cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/compose-graphql-query.md

 Note that the `filter` and `limit` arguments are required, as indicated by the exclamation mark (`!`) after their type definitions (gold text).
 In this example, the `orderBy` argument is not required, though when used it requires a value of type `ZoneFirewallEventsAdaptiveOrderBy`.

 To browse a list of supported filter fields, click the filter type definition (gold text) in the Documentation Explorer.
-In this example the type is `ZoneFirewallEventsAdaptiveFilter_InputObject`:
+In this example, the type is `ZoneFirewallEventsAdaptiveFilter_InputObject`:

 ![GraphiQL filter fields](../../static/images/graphiql-filter-fields.png)